Results from the EPICAL-2 Ultra-High Granularity Electromagnetic Calorimeter Prototype: Performance at High Energy

 Again, data show good linearity when taking into account that the non-linearity at low energy is mostly due to the beam energy uncertainty.
 The small deviations from linearity at high energy could be due to saturation of the apparent hit density in the shower core.
 We expect that this can be corrected on an event-by-event basis, but such a study is beyond the scope of these proceedings.
 Likely, a similar correction can be performed for $N_{\mathrm{clus}}$ to make that observable also usable at high energy.

 Fig.~\ref{fig:resolution2} shows the energy resolution when using $N_{\mathrm{hits}}$, now also extended to higher energy with preliminary results.
 The behaviour of this observable from low energy is confirmed, demonstrating good energy resolution.
+This analysis is likely more sensitive to a possible contamination by hadrons, but we expect further corrections to be small.